 We have prepared some tutorials on how to connect your simpleRTK2B receiver with these apps:

-- PC with QGIS software (free software) and AutoCAD
+- QGIS and AutoCAD for PC

 - It is important that all the points you want to export belong to the same layer.

 - Bring your exported project in KML or KMZ format to the PC where you have QGIS and AutoCAD.

 Secondly, import your KML or KMZ project in QGIS and export it as DXF.

 - Open QGIS.
 In the tool bar, click Project–>New to create a new project.

 - Select your exported KMZ or KML file and press Add.

 This will add a layer with your project name in the Layer window.